Emulator Issues #10965

 Guessing this build's commit was solely for Android while Windows and other x86 chipsets should still work just fine. (at least on recompilers)

 Please look into fixing this,I went through the trouble of viciously beating down my Shield TV Pro's life cycle with constant installs/uninstalls to figure this out on top of file adding/deleting to remove other build apk files to reduce clutter.

-#9 Updated by retroben over 1 year ago
+#9 Updated by retroben almost 2 years ago

 Just tested both 4572 and 4575 and both exit instead of booting the game when that same Wind Waker double paced 60fps Gecko code is enabled.